adikira/swgoh/README.md

 # One time setup
-1. Install NOX on your PC.
+1. Install NOX on your PC from https://noxofficial.com/.
-2. Install SWGOH in the NOX instance.
+2. Install SWGOH in the NOX instance (from the Google Play Store).
 3. Launch SWGOH.
 4. Go to Store.
 5. Go to purchase Bronzium Data cards with Ally points.